-Concreters place, spread, compact, finish and cure concrete for buildings and other structures, using hand tools and automated machinery.
+Concreters place, spread, compact, finish and cure concrete for buildings, roads, tunnels, bridges and marine structures, using hand tools and automated machinery.

 Concreters may perform the following tasks:

 - mix cement, gravel, sand and water to make concrete on site

 - move concrete into position using a concrete pump

 - place concrete into the formwork (usually temporary wood or steel moulds), ensuring it is spread and levelled, then compacted using vibrators

 - operate paving and trowelling machines to float, trowel and polish the concrete surface